BPN in the Community

 Giving back to the community in which we work is very much business as usual at Bypass Nurseries – and this includes supporting the work of a number of charities selected by staff each year.

 We’ve supported a wide range of charities over many years, raising over £400,000 and helping them to raise their profiles by working with us on-site.

-Our main charitable activities are based on our annual Spring Festival and Christmas Charity Evenings – but we are busy all of the time supporting our nominated charities and local causes in many different ways.
+Our main charitable activities are based on our annual Christmas Charity Evening – but we are busy all of the time supporting our nominated charities and local causes in many different ways.

 Our Christmas 2014 events supported East Anglia’s Children’s Hospices.